WHY PERIPHERAL ACCESS?

-Peripheral areas such as rural, remotely located or border regions make up 93 percent of the EU territory.
+Peripheral areas such as rural, remotely located or border regions make up 93 percent of EU territory.
 These scarcely populated regions are all facing similar challenges: poor public transport connections, small budgets, demographic change and high levels of unsustainable, exclusive and costly private car use.
-Peripheral Access will analyse this situation in detail and derive concrete action plans and implement innovative pilot actions in three
+Peripheral Access analysed this situation, derived concrete action plans and implemented innovative pilot actions in three fields of action.

-fields of action that represent key success factors for sustainable mobility: multimodality and integrated transport; enhanced use of intelligent communication technology and intelligent technology system; and better cooperation through transport associations and cross-border marketing.
-The results will benefit public transport users, planners and decision makers and will stimulate changes in mobility behaviour.
+These fields of action represent key success factors for sustainable mobility: multimodality and integrated transport; enhanced use of intelligent communication technology and intelligent technology system; and better cooperation through transport associations and cross-border marketing.
+The results benefitted public transport users, planners and decision makers and stimulated changes in mobility behaviour.

 7 Pilot Actions